-If you would like more information about registering a Little Free Library, becoming a Little Free Library steward, or donating gently-used books, please contact The Stocker Foundation office.
+For information about registering your own Little Free Library, please contact The Stocker Foundation office directly.

 Learn More